hexagontk/hexagon/hexagon_site/pages/quick_start.md

 The main features it has are:

-* Helpers: JVM information, a logger and other useful utilities.
+* [Helpers]: JVM information, a logger and other useful utilities.
-* Dependency Injection: bind classes to creation closures or instances and inject them.
+* [Dependency Injection]: bind classes to creation closures or instances and inject them.
-* Instance Serialization: parse/serialize data in different formats to class instances.
+* [Instance Serialization]: parse/serialize data in different formats to class instances.
-* Configuration Settings: load settings from different data sources and formats.
+* [Configuration Settings]: load settings from different data sources and formats.

+[Helpers]: /hexagon_core/index.html#helpers
+[Dependency Injection]: /hexagon_core/index.html#dependency-injection
+[Instance Serialization]: /hexagon_core/index.html#instance-serialization
+[Configuration Settings]: /hexagon_core/index.html#configuration-settings

-# Write a HTTP service
+# Simple HTTP service

 You can clone a starter project ([Gradle Starter] or [Maven Starter]).
 Or you can create a project from scratch following these steps: